-This is the man who had a great deal to do with the Wimbledon boycott of 1974; introduced various color mixtures in tennis apparel.
-He is the man who as president of the Association of Tennis players pushed for removal of the sub-standard grass at Forest Hills.
-That they did, replacing it with a hard clay surface, a surface which Ashe dislikes, and he ends up losing this year in the fourth round.
+This is the man who had a great deal to do with the Wimbledon around us when all the world boycott of 1974; introduced various color mixtures in tennis apparel. seems to be in serious trouble.
+He is the man who as president of the Association of Tennis players Wars and threats of wars, powers pushed for removal of the sub-standard grass at Forest Hills.
+That opposed to powers, are all manthey did, replacing it with a hard clay surface, a surface which Ashe made inflictions upon himself, dislikes, and he ends up losing this year in the fourth round.